June 14, 2017

-One of the hard and fast requirements of today’s modern backup solutions is the ability to be able to push data to the cloud as an offsite backup option.
+One of the requirements of successful hypervisor backup and recovery is the ability to store backup data offsite, in the cloud.
 Offsite backups are essential as they protect organizations from potential data loss when losing an entire site.
 With the 3-2-1 backup rule standard of 3 copies of your data on 2 different types of medium and 1 copy of the backups offsite, the best practice to ensure resiliency is to have at least that one copy of our backup production data stored offsite.
 NAKIVO Backup & Replication continues to show that cloud DNA is a primary component of the product as it allows customers the ability to move backup data to not only Amazon’s AWS cloud but also to Microsoft Azure.
 In the first post, we will take a look at using VM provisioned in Azure that is running the NAKIVO Transporter service and remote repository as a target for offsite backups.

 Methods of Connecting NAKIVO Backup & Replication to Azure